arachsys/webmidi/index.md

 buffer, a downward arrow to save it to a file, and an X to delete the row from the scratchpad.

+For convenience, some simple keyboard shortcuts are defined.
+The `=` or `>` key fetches the current performance from the instrument, equivalent to clicking on the rightward arrow.
+The digits `1` to `9` send one of the last nine rows back to the instrument, equivalent to clicking on the left arrow for that entry, with `1` corresponding to the most recent performance.

 ## MIDI skeleton page